My Favorite Pie Crust Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy pie crust recipe is flaky, buttery and makes the best pies ever!
-Anyone can make it thanks to the simple and straightforward recipe!
+This is my favorite homemade pie crust recipe!
+It’s flaky and buttery, which makes the best pies ever!
+Anyone can make it thanks to this simple recipe!

 To me, pie season is all year long, so I know this amazing pie crust recipe will come in handy for you, whether you’re making pumpkin pie for the holidays, apple pie in the summer, or any other variation your family loves.